fictioneers/node-sdk/README.md

 ## Timeline events ##

-All the events referenced on the users current timeline (irrespective of their current posiiton).
+All the events referenced on the users current timeline (irrespective of their current position).

 - `getTimelineEvents()` => `GET /timeline-events`